The Alternative Vet

 These approaches represent a philosophy that is alternative to the current conventional norm but the use of alternative therapies does not do away with the need for a thorough examination and assessment.
 Nor does it preclude the use of modern diagnostic techniques where necessary.

-A holistic vet will take into account all these things, in addition to closely scrutinising lifestyle, diet, environment, riding, tack, shoeing, grazing, stabling, management etc., depending upon the species.
+A holistic vet and alternative vet will take into account all these things, in addition to closely scrutinizing lifestyle, diet, environment, riding, tack, shoeing, grazing, stabling, management etc., depending upon the species.

 Homeopathy Acupuncture Herbs Chiropractic Natural Feeding